DynaGen ES52 Engine Controllers Keep Terex Light Towers Operating Throughout the Night

-DynaGen’s ES52 autostart engine controller is designed for harsh environmental conditions delivering resistance to shock, temperature extremes, moisture and electrical interference; the types of conditions into which these light towers are often placed.
-Providing light towers with an automatic lighting management system, which provides automatic on/off light control by photocell, timer or both, is a cost-effective way to increase productivity.
-Allowing the light towers to be shut down automatically results in fewer personnel hours spent manually controlling the units.
+DynaGen’s ES52 autostart engine controller is designed for harsh environmental conditions delivering resistance to shock, temperature extremes, moisture and electrical interference; the types of conditions into which these lights towers are often placed.
+Providing light towers with an automatic lighting management system provides automatic on/off light control by photocell, timer or both, and is a cost effective way to increase productivity.
+Allowing light towers to be shutdown automatically results in fewer personnel hours spent manually controlling the units.
 In addition, fuel costs can potentially be reduced by not running the lights during daylight hours.

 The ES52 control unit offers several features engineered to allow for easy installation and service.
 The production-line friendly design includes plug-in terminals, high-capacity removable relays, built-in kickback diodes, a pre-installed and removable fuse and the capacity for direct generator connection.
 It also offers full field adjustable settings.